Dynamic Personalization for Healthcare, Part 1: Contextual Marketing

 Still, it is possible to stay on the right side of that HIPAA-line and present more relevant or timely web information without being intrusive – whether that’s condition-related articles or blogs, seminars, or cross-promotion via related services, among others.
 To do so, healthcare organizations must first strategically activate personalization features on their digital experience platforms – then understand how to safely store and access PHI.

-Learn more about tactics to implement your personalization plan in our next blog post or view the following webinar for best practices and real-world examples of how personalization can help connect the dots between consumer pain points and healthcare services.
+Learn more about tactics to implement your contextual marketing and personalization plan in our next blog post or view the following webinar for best practices and real-world examples of how personalization can help connect the dots between consumer pain points and healthcare services.

 Share